|

 latitudes, some individuals acquire enough

-sun exposure to maintain adequate vitamin D
+sun exposure to achieve an adequate vitamin D

-levels.
+level.
 However, while sun exposure is an

 effective source of vitamin D, it can